If you’re planning a trip to the Balearic Islands and wondering what to wear in Ibiza, this post is for you.

 Whether you prefer skirts and dresses or shorts and trousers, you can get away with anything in Ibiza.
 In terms of what to wear in Ibiza during the day, anything goes.
 It’s really the case of paying attention to the fabric.

-Rummage through your closet or search online for Ibiza staples such as linen playsuits, silk or linen culottes, sun dresses, and floral shorts.
+Rummage through your closet or search online for Ibiza staples such as fun playsuits, sun dresses, and floral shorts

 If you visit between May and October, leave the jeans at home.
 Honestly, it’s just too hot.
 Stick with leggings or a skirt for the flight to avoid the thump of heat when you arrive.